Skip to main content

 Timing expectations

+Withdrawal time depends on which yield positions need to unwind and whether cross-chain bridging is required.
 Cross-chain delivery (CCTP) adds time on top of the unwind.
-Typical CCTP bridging is ~1 hour (p50), up to ~3 hours (max).
+Withdrawal previews currently estimate this CCTP leg at about 20 minutes (PT20M); live settlement can vary with chain and Circle attestation conditions.
 For precise per-position estimates to a specific destination, use the withdrawal preview endpoint.

 Withdrawal webhooks